tus/draft-digest-fields-problem-types/draft-kleidl-digest-fields-problem-types.md

 }
 ~~~

-The response includes the unique problem type, the requested algorithm that is not supported by the resource, as well as an array of the supported algorithms.
+The response includes the unique problem type, the requested algorithm that is not supported by the server, as well as an array of the supported algorithms.

 # Conventions and Definitions